rki-mf1/clean/README.md

 With this workflow you can screen and clean your Illumina, Nanopore or any FASTA-formated sequence date.
 The results are the clean sequences and the sequences identified as contaminated.
 Per default [minimap2](https://github.com/lh3/minimap2) is used for aligning your sequences to reference sequences but I recommend using `bbduk`, part of [BBTools](https://github.com/BioInfoTools/BBMap), to clean short-read data (_--bbduk_).

-You can simply specify provided hosts and controls for the cleanup or use your own FASTA.
+You can simply specify provided hosts and controls for the cleanup or use your own FASTA files.

 ## How does it work?